Powys Schools Privacy Notice

 For further details about the information which your school and the LA holds and its use, or if you wish to exercise your rights under the GDPR, please see contact details below:

-Local Authority:- Data Protection, Information Compliance Team, County Hall, Llandrindod Wells LD1 5LG
+Local Authority: Data Protection Officer for Schools, Information Compliance Team, County Hall LD1 5LG

 ICO: Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF

 Telephone: 029 2067 8400 (Wales helpline) or 0303 123 1113 (UK helpline)